AnnikaSimonsen/foroyskt/README.md

 # Foroysk

 Foroysk is a Python package for processing and analyzing the Faroese language.
 It provides tools for word lookups, inflections, and more.
+This is a fork of Miðeind's [BinPackage](https://github.com/mideind/BinPackage).

 ## Installation